Never Get Out of These Blues Alive

 Never Get Out of These Blues Alive is a studio album by American blues musician John Lee Hooker, released in 1972 by ABC Records and recorded on September 28–29, 1971.

+Background

 The album features Van Morrison, Elvin Bishop, Charlie Musselwhite, and British organist Steve Miller.
 The album was re-released in 1987 by See For Miles Records with four additional tracks, including two with Hooker's cousin Earl Hooker on slide guitar.

+Artwork

+The Artwork was taken on the bus.

 Track listing

 All songs written by Hooker, except noted.